lllyasviel/style2paints/README.md

 # Latest News

+2018.4.6 - A bad news: We have developed paintstransfer V3, but it is defeated by V2.
+Theoretically, the deeper V3 should be better than V2 but our user studies show that V2 is still the best painter.

+*The consequence is:*

+    50% possibility: We will combine some good part of unfinished V3 into V2 and release V2.5.
+                     And V3 will not be released.
+    50% possibility: We will improve V3 and release V3.

 2018.2.12 - PaintsTransfer 3.0 will be released in 2018.04.25-2018.05.15.
 We will use a totally non-residual very deep model.

 2018.2.3 - We added the *super accurate pencil*, and the original pencil tool is replaced by *brush*.
 The problem of over colorization in non-reference mode is fixed when you use the *super accurate pencil*, and the color spreading of *super accurate pencil* is limited to a relative small degree.